What Is the Best Way to Get Leaves out of a Pool

 The Nautilus does not use the pool’s filter system so does not need to be connected to a vacuum hose.
 Instead, it is powered via an electrical cable and moves around the pool, including climbing the walls, cleaning and scrubbing the water line as it goes.

-It will collect leaves and debris and hold these within its filter.
+It collects leaves and debris and holds them within its filter.
 It is programmable to run at set times of the day or week.

 Frequently asked questions